-Chesapeake Bay & Chincoteague clams are very sought after for their complex, savory flavor!
-We carry both Bay and Sea clams.
-They come in a variety of sizes and can prepared several different ways.
-Clams can be eaten raw, steamed, boiled, baked, fried, stuffed, as well as making clam chowders.
+Chesapeake Bay and Chincoteague little neck clams are very sought after for their complex, savory flavor!
+We carry both bay and sea clams.
+They come in a variety of sizes, and can prepared several different ways.
+Live clams can be eaten raw, steamed, boiled, baked, fried, stuffed, as well as making clam chowders.
 Clams are very nutritious and versatile for making your favorite dishes.
-We have some of the best and freshest clams available in the market, from our pier to your porch!
+We have some of the best fresh clams available in the market, from our pier to your porch!

 Little Neck Clams